About

 Director

-Leila Kozak, PhD is a teacher, researcher, consultant and practitioner in the field of integrative health care.
-She serves as Clinical Champion for the Office of Patient-Centered Care and Cultural Transformation and the Integrative Health Coordinating Center at the Veterans Administration Central Office (VACO).
+Leila Kozak, PhD is a teacher, researcher, consultant and practitioner in the field of integrative health care, and serves on the Clinical Faculty, Department of Family Medicine, University of Washington School of Medicine.
+She is former Clinical Champion for the Office of Patient-Centered Care and Cultural Transformation and the Integrative Health Coordinating Center at the Veterans Administration Central Office (VACO).
 She was an Associate Health Fellow in Evaluation of Complementary & Integrative Medicine, Center of Excellence in Outcomes Research in Older Adults, VA Puget Sound Health Care System.
-She has served on the faculties of the University of Washington School of Medicine and School of Public Health, Bastyr University, and Saybrook University, teaching in the areas of patient-centered care, integrative palliative care, mind-body medicine, and spirituality and medicine.
+She also served on the faculties of Bastyr University, and Saybrook University, teaching in the areas of patient-centered care, integrative palliative care, mind-body medicine, and spirituality and medicine.
 She has led eight NIH- and VA-funded projects in integrative oncology, palliative care and geriatrics, including the NCI-sponsored project “Integrative Approaches in Palliative Care: Provider-Driven Online Continuing Education.”
 Dr. Kozak has evaluated hundreds of patient-centered and integrative health care projects, served as a subject matter expert in numerous task forces and committees, and developed numerous CME programs, webinars, medical education videos and toolkits.
 She has facilitated cultural transformation and implementation of integrative patient-driven care (“Whole Health”) in the VA system at local, regional and national levels.
 A native of Argentina, she is also Director for Integrative Palliative Care for Paliativos Sin Fronteras, an NGO providing education and program development for palliative care programs in Latin American countries.
 (Vitae)

 William Collinge, PhD, MPH